ClackHack/Swami/README.md

 call if statements and loops using if bool and loop bool

+end if statements with jeepers

+end functions and loops with zoinks

 NO semicolons, brackets {like these} are required

 every line will be a function call or a loop,function,if statement declaration